Page last updated June 7, 2016|

 The Effect of Size and Mass on Meteoroids/Meteorites

-Meteorites are pieces of extraterrestrial objects -- primarily asteroids, but to a certain extent, also the Moon and Mars -- or pieces left over from the formation of the Solar System, which have run into the Earth, survived the passage through our atmosphere, and reached the surface of the Earth, more or less intact, so that we can pick them up, and examine them.
-The -ite ending in their name refers to the fact that, by and large, they are rocks (geologists love to name different rocks and even many minerals with an -ite ending), while the meteor- beginning of their name refers to the fact that they fell out of the sky.
-While still out in space, they are more properly referred to as meteoroids, the -oid ending meaning they have something to do with the start of their name; and in fact, meteors themselves are streaks of light, usually in the nighttime sky, which are caused by meteoroids running into our atmosphere at tens of thousands of miles per hour, heating up themselves and the air they are passing through to thousands or tens of thousands of degrees, and making the air and that part of the meteoroid which is vaporizing glow, bright enough to see, tens of miles below.
+Meteorites are pieces of extraterrestrial objects -- primarily asteroids, but to a certain extent also the Moon and Mars -- or pieces left over from the formation of the Solar System, that have run into the Earth, survived the passage through our atmosphere and reached the surface of the Earth more or less intact, so that we can pick them up and examine them.
+The -ite ending in their name refers to the fact that by and large, they are rocks (geologists love to name different rocks and even many minerals with an -ite ending), while the meteor- beginning of their name refers to the fact that they fell out of the sky.
+While still out in space they are more properly referred to as meteoroids, the -oid ending meaning they have something to do with the start of their name; and in fact meteors themselves are streaks of light, usually visible only in the nighttime sky, which are caused by meteoroids running into our atmosphere at tens of thousands of miles per hour, heating up themselves and the air they are passing through to thousands or tens of thousands of degrees, and making the air and that part of the meteoroid which is vaporized glow brightly enough to see tens of miles below.

 When, however, the incoming object is sand-grain or pebble sized or larger, the outer atmosphere is too thin to have much effect on them, and they plunge into the lower thermosphere or upper mesosphere with tremendous velocities, causing the high temperatures previously mentioned, and the emission of large amounts of light, equal to the energy of motion of the meteoroid.
-Objects of the size under discussion, regardless of their composition, are invariably vaporized before they have much chance to penetrate the atmosphere, or to be slowed by the backward pressure that their friction with the atmosphere exerts on them.
-But larger meteoroids, if made of tough enough material, can survive their passage through the upper atmosphere more or less intact.
-Parts of their surfaces vaporize and slough off (this is called ablation, and is one of the ways in which the Space Shuttle gets rid of the heat of its reentry), but the main mass of the meteoroid remains cold and solid, as it enters the mid and lower mesosphere.
+Objects of this size, regardless of their composition, are invariably vaporized before they have much chance to penetrate the atmosphere or to be slowed by the backward pressure that their friction with the atmosphere exerts on them.
+But substantially larger meteoroids, if made of tough enough material, can survive their passage through the upper atmosphere more or less intact.
+Parts of their surfaces vaporize and slough off (this is called ablation, and is one of the ways in which the Space Shuttle got rid of the heat of its reentry), but the main mass of the meteoroid remains cold and solid as it enters the mid and lower mesosphere.

 A Brief Catalogue of Meteorite Types

 Historically, the vast majority of known meteorites were 'irons' -- more or less pure mixtures of metallic iron and nickel, usually exhibiting characteristic interleaved structures called Widmanstatten patterns, which indicated slow cooling of an originally molten material, presumably in the core of an extraterrestrial object.
-Irons, even in left out in the weather for some time, remain extraordinarily dense compared to ordinary rocks (which are only a quarter to a third as dense as typical iron meteorites), so they are easy to recognize, for some time after they fall to Earth.
+Irons, even if left out in the weather for some time, remain extraordinarily dense compared to ordinary rocks (which are only a quarter to a third as dense as typical iron meteorites), so they are easy to recognize for a long time after they fall to Earth.

 This long-lived recognizability of irons does not, however, extend to 'stones'.
-Those meteorites were traditionally recognized mostly when they were actually observed falling from the sky, as after a few years, weatherin and erosion makes them look much the same as any ordinary rock, at least from the outside.
-An expert (a meteoriticist) can tell a weathered stone meteorite from an ordinary rock, if he carefully examines its interior structure and composition; but even experts might fail to recognize a meteorite, if it were not something they were used to seeing.
-As an example, one of the world's foremost experts on lunar rocks and meteorites, when first shown a meteorite which later turned out to be a piece of the Moon, not only failed to recognize it as a lunar meteorite, but declared it wasn't even a meteorite, at all.
+Those meteorites were traditionally recognized mostly when they are actually observed falling from the sky, as after a few years weathering and erosion makes them look much the same as any ordinary rock, at least from the outside.
+An expert (a meteoriticist) can tell a weathered stone meteorite from an ordinary rock if he carefully examines its interior structure and composition; but even experts might fail to recognize a meteorite if it were not something they were used to seeing.
+As an example, one of the world's foremost experts on lunar rocks and meteorites, when first shown a meteorite which later turned out to be a piece of the Moon, not only failed to recognize it as a lunar meteorite, but declared it wasn't a meteorite at all.

-First, and most commonly recognized, are differentiated meteorites, which are pieces broken off of larger bodies (primarily asteroids) which once melted, differentiated (heavy stuff falling to the center, and light stuff floating to the top), then slowly cooled and resolidified, before being broken up, or having pieces broken off of them, to produce this group of meteorites. (more to follow within a day or two).
+First, and most commonly recognized, are differentiated meteorites, which are pieces broken off of larger bodies (primarily asteroids) which once melted, differentiated (heavy stuff falling to the center and light stuff floating to the top), then slowly cooled and resolidified before being broken up or having pieces broken off of them, to produce this group of meteorites. (more to follow in the next iteration of this page).

-Since the Earth is very large, and not nearly as inhabited, in most places, as those urban areas where most people live, the vast majority of meteorites fall far from any human habitation.
+Since the Earth is very large and not nearly as inhabited in most places as in the urban areas where most people live, the vast majority of meteorites fall far from any human habitation.
 But it isn't terribly unusual for meteorites to intrude into everyday life, and on rare occasions people or their possessions have been struck by meteorites, although whether anyone has ever been killed by a meteorite is unknown.

-One of the brightest meteors observed in recent years, the Peekskill meteor of 1992 was brighter than the full Moon, and captured by sixteen video cameras and many still cameras, during the forty seconds its fireball streaked across the Virginias and Pennsylvania before one of its fragments struck a car in Peekskill, New York (hence the name given to the meteor and meteorite).
+One of the brightest meteors observed in recent years, the Peekskill meteor of 1992 was brighter than the full Moon, and captured by sixteen video cameras and many still cameras during the forty seconds its fireball streaked across the Virginias and Pennsylvania before one of its fragments struck a car in Peekskill, New York (whence the name given to the meteor and meteorite).
 The meteorite pictured above weighed nearly thirty pounds, and is made of very dense rock.
-As large as this might seem, prior to fragmentation, the original meteoroid is thought to have had a mass nearly two thousand times larger than this, and there are probably dozens of similar fragments which fell in woods or fields for miles around, and are still lying there, completely unrecognized.
+As large as this might seem, prior to fragmentation the original meteoroid is thought to have had a mass nearly two thousand times larger than this, and there are probably dozens of similar fragments which fell in woods or fields for miles around and are still lying there, completely unrecognized.

 Snowmobiling ice-trekkers search for meteorites during the Antarctic summer of 1995/6.
 (Ralph P. Harvey (CWRU), Antarctic Search for Meteorites Program, NASA, NSF, apod021226)